How the man behind K-pop sensation BTS is reinventing the music business

-Big Hit Entertainment founder and co-CEO Bang Si-Hyuk may be best known in the music world for creating Korean boyband BTS in 2013, but his ambitions stretch far beyond building K-pop sensations.
-In addition to producing music and managing bands, Big Hit, which reported revenue of profit of more than $52 million on sales of about $175 million in fiscal 2018, is pushing into technology.
+Big Hit Entertainment founder and co-CEO Bang Si-Hyuk may be best known in the music world for creating Korean boy band BTS in 2013, but his ambitions stretch far beyond building K-pop sensations.
+In addition to producing music and managing bands, Big Hit, which reported a revenue of profit of more than $52 million on sales of about $175 million in fiscal 2018, is pushing into technology.

 Big Hit recently launched Weverse, an app for music fans to communicate with their favorite bands (and each other).
 It also operates Weply, an e-commerce platform currently specializing in band merchandise.
-Big Hit has said aims to build a “music-business one-stop service.”
-Bang, who got his start as a composer and songwriter (and goes by the nickname “Hitman”), recently spoke with Fast Company about innovation in the entertainment industry, and whether Big Hit aims to build a “super app”—a single app that houses many different services, popular in Asia—for the music business.
+Big Hit has said it aims to build a “music-business one-stop service.”
+Bang, who got his start as a composer and songwriter (and goes by the nickname “Hitman”), recently spoke with Fast Company about innovation in the entertainment industry and whether Big Hit aims to build a “super app”—a single app that houses many different services, popular in Asia—for the music business.
 Below are edited excerpts of the conversation; Bang’s remarks are translated from Korean.

 Fast Company: You said in your last corporate briefing that you are looking to grow and expand.
 What are your plans?

 Bang Si-Hyuk: The music industry is one-fourth or one-fifth of the entertainment industry.
 So why is that?
 I noticed that there must be some sort of a leakage in the value chain.
-There was something there that was not being captured, and I felt that [we} should be able to sustain [artists’] revenues.
+There was something there that was not being captured, and I felt that [we] should be able to sustain [artists’] revenues.
 Their primary work is making music, and they need to be able to make a sustainable living.
 So we felt we needed to scale up the entire [Big Hit] business.

-Fast Company: Can you talk about how you are innovating in the industry?
+FC: Can you talk about how you are innovating in the industry?

 Bang: I noticed that the problem is that we don’t really have concrete data on our customers.
 All of all the customer data was in the hands of the retailers.
 We did not have the customer patterns.
 How can we can innovate without the numbers to back it up?
 We launched [fan app] Weverse about two months ago, and we’ve already managed to accumulate to 2.5 million users.
-These are users that have agreed to provide their data for marketing purposes and there are 800,000 daily hits on the site.
+These are users that have agreed to provide their data for marketing purposes, and there are 800,000 daily hits on the site.
 These are significant numbers for an IP [intellectual property] company or an IP product.
-You don’t see this sort of growth in such a short time, and I’m sure that this growth is going to continue into to 2020.
+You don’t see this sort of growth in such a short time, and I’m sure that this growth is going to continue into 2020.
 And these are very enthusiastic, dedicated, and engaged customers.

 We launched Weply earlier this year, but we already had traditional e-commerce and the shopping mall, [and] we customized it.
 [Weply] is important, because we noticed that our consumers outside of Korea were having a lot of difficulty accessing our existing e-commerce portal because it was not as efficient and it was not good enough.
-Globally we saw a growth of about 45%.
+Globally, we saw a growth of about 45%.
 This is what we call the “fandom economy.”
 Our consumers are very passionate, and they’re very high spending.
-So the [goal], using this infrastructure, is to create an ecosystem that will involve these customers that leads to sales and then eventually to, towards an integration of both the [online] and offline experience.
+So the [goal], using this infrastructure, is to create an ecosystem that will involve these customers that leads to sales and then eventually toward an integration of both the [online] and offline experience.
 They’re going to the concerts as well as the online buying experience.

 We can [be successful] by focusing on the content and creating and delivering the content that the users want.
 And then the fans will [engage in the content]; they’re a very loyal fan base.
 And that creates a virtuous cycle that leads to higher quality content as well as an increase in the fandom.
 People said this is foolhardy, and this is never going to work.
 [They look] at us and they say, “How were you able to achieve this without going through the system?
 Without going through the major labels in the United States?”